Corbeno/home-assistant.io/source/_integrations/proxmoxve.markdown

 The created sensor will be called `binary_sensor.NODE_NAME_VMNAME_running`.

+## Sensor

+The integration will automatically create sensors for each virtual machine or container.
+The sensors are as follows:

+1. The currently used memory in GiB named sensor.proxmox_NODE_NAME_DEV_ID_mem_gib

 ## Proxmox Permissions

 To be able to retrieve the status of VMs and containers, the user used to connect must minimally have the `VM.Audit` privilege.
 Below is a guide to how to configure a new user with the minimum required permissions.